|

 the A1(M), with exits to York at the A59 and A64.

-York approaches by road - Google maps
+York approaches by road

-By rail - Frequent trains from London
+By rail - There are frequent trains from London

-(journey time: 2hrs) and Edinburgh (2˝ hrs), as well as
+(2hrs) and Edinburgh (2½ hrs), as well as

 direct services from Liverpool, Manchester, Birmingham and the